tabete-community/kotatsu/README.md

 A **kotatsu** (こたつ, 炬燵) is a traditional Japanese heated table, a place where people gather to share warmth, meals, and conversations.
 It’s a symbol of comfort, connection, and togetherness.

-In the spirit of Tabete, **Kotatsu represents our shared space** — a welcoming environment where ideas are exchanged, creativity is nurtured, and collaboration thrives.
+In the spirit of Tabete, **Kotatsu represents our shared space**.
+A welcoming environment where ideas are exchanged, creativity is nurtured, and collaboration thrives.
 Just as a kotatsu brings people together, our platform is designed to foster a sense of community and belonging.

 Here, at our Kotatsu, we invite you to join us in sharing the feast of innovation and collaboration.
 It’s a place where everyone has a seat, and every voice is valued.
 Together, let’s create something meaningful and impactful.